FGDES/DESTool/README.md

                   + -> libVIODES
                   + -> DESTool

-The build process is then organised in 4 stages.
+The build process is then organised in 2 stages.

 1. configure and compile libFAUDES and libVIODES; instructions come with the respective source code; allthough libVIODES is fine with Qt 5.12.12, DESTool will requiere Qt 5.15.3 or better Qt series 6.

-2. build the install tool  `dstinstall`

-        cd wherever/DESTool/dstinstall
-        qmake dstinstall.pro
-        make

-3. build the documentation (requires libFAUDES essentials and dstinstall)

-        cd wherever/DESTool/doc
-        make

-4. finally build DESTool
+2. build DESTool

         cd wherever/DESTool
         qmake destool.pro
         make

-This is quite some process, hence we provide precomipiled binaries.

 ## Copyright/Authors/License